 Long-term disability provides income replacement benefits after an injury, sickness, or pregnancy results in your continuous disability for more than 180 days.
 It is an optional coverage offered by the University and provided through Life Insurance Company of North America, a Cigna company.

 As a newly eligible employee, you may enroll online in MyU within 30 days of employment without providing medical evidence of insurability.
 Your coverage will become effective the first day of the month following your first day of employment.
-That means that if you start on April 10, your coverage will begin on May 1, for example.

 Coverage continues as long as you are certified disabled by Cigna.
 The maximum period that you are eligible to receive benefits is up to your Social Security normal retirement age.